ViggoValfridsson/dotfiles/README.md

 ## Philosophy

 This setup is built around a keyboard-first workflow.
 Interactions are designed to avoid the mouse entirely.
+I use [homerow mods](https://precondition.github.io/home-row-mods), so some keybinds may be a bit stretchy if you don't use them, especially in WezTerm.

 Neovim is the core of the setup, primarily configured for C development (GDB, Neovim), but the configuration is extensible to any other language.

 The overall design avoids visual distractions:

-* no animations
 * no transparency or blur effects
 * no unnecessary UI elements
 * no window gaps or ornamental spacing
+* most of all NO ANIMATIONS

 The goal is to be fast, efficient, and free of bloat, even if that comes at the cost of aesthetics.
+This also includes minimizing finger movement.

+# System & Compatibility

+Built and tested on Fedora 43 (Wayland, Hyprland).
+Mostly portable, minor tweaks might be needed across different distros and especially X11 setups.

 ## Install script